ruby/www.ruby-lang.org/en/downloads/index.md

 $ sudo pacman -S ruby
 {% endhighlight %}

-On other systems, RVM might be the right choice for you, or you can search the package repository for your Linux distro’s manager.
+On other systems you can search the package repository for your Linux distro’s manager, or RVM might be the right choice for you.

-#### Mac OS X
+#### Ruby on Mac OS X

 Ruby 1.8.7 is fully supported in Mac OS X Lion as well as many popular Ruby gems (packages).
 For details, see the [Ruby wiki at Mac OS